a-schmidtlab/caption-translator/README.md

-# Caption Translator
+# Excel Translation Tool

-A Node.js tool for translating large Excel files containing captions from German to English using LibreTranslate.
+A high-performance Node.js tool for translating Excel files from German to English using LibreTranslate.

 ## Features

-- Batch translation of Excel files
+- Parallel processing with optimized batch translation
-- Checkpoint system for resuming interrupted translations
+- Automatic CPU and memory optimization
-- Progress tracking with intermediate saves
+- Progress tracking and checkpointing
+- Resume capability after interruption
-- Handles large files efficiently
+- Memory-efficient processing of large files
-- Docker-based translation service
+- Intelligent error handling and retries

 ## Prerequisites